 - Target delivery to predicted demand

 Your supply chain directly impacts your ability to bring ideas from conception to consumers.
 Food and beverage manufacturers must consider many factors in production and delivery, such as demand versus capacity, how much materials cost along the supply chain, and crop and livestock management.
-From intelligent health monitoring to disease detection and diagnosis, AI helps farmers optimize their day-to-day operations.
+From intelligent health monitoring to disease detection and diagnosis, AI helps farmers optimise their day-to-day operations.

 Depending on your company’s requirements, constraints and restrictions, you can program those criteria into your AI algorithm, which will then find the best arrangement/solution.
 One example of this is grading and sorting with computer vision.
-The process can be time-consuming, involves labor-intensive manual selection and is dependent on human expertise.
-Using computer vision (AI) technologies, this can be standardized and reduce human error and dependence.
+The process can be time-consuming, involves labour-intensive manual selection and is dependent on human expertise.
+Using computer vision (AI) technologies, this can be standardised and reduce human error and dependence.
 Computer vision can also enable the efficient quality grading of items or products.

 Addressing food waste challenges

 Waste reduction has long been a key focus for food and beverage manufacturers.
 With over 60 percent of food and drink businesses affected by increased energy costs, reducing waste can help you save on operating costs and improve sustainability.
-For example, if you’re over or under-ordering particular ingredients, not only are you missing out on opportunities to optimize production processes, but you’ll also be wasting energy within your operations.
+For example, if you’re over or under-ordering particular ingredients, not only are you missing out on opportunities to optimise production processes, but you’ll also be wasting energy within your operations.